Civil Rights Act of 1960: Brown v. Board of Education

 On May 17, 1954, the Supreme Court unanimously declared and established that racial segregation within schools was unconstitutional.
 This was the final outcome of Brown v.
 Board of Education.

 Subsequently, Southern white political leaders sought to defy the decision.
 Senator Harry Byrd of Virginia, the head of the Byrd Machine (Virginia's most influential political organization), described the decision as "the most serious blow that has yet been struck against the rights of the states in a matter vitally affecting their authority and welfare.”
 Two years after the decision, Senator Byrd had gathered almost 100 Southern politicians' signatures for his Southern Manifesto, an agreement to resist the decision.
-On February 25, 1956, he proposed Massive Resistance, a set of laws created in efforts to block integration.
+On February 25, 1956, he proposed Massive Resistance, a set of laws enacted to block integration.

 Aside from politicians, large groups of Southern white Americans also mobilized in efforts to prevent integration.
 Some white citizens elected to educate their children through private academies, which initially ran on public funds until this was found faulty in court.
 Some of these citizens also used threats of violence to intimidate black families.

 The Civil Rights Act of 1957

 By 1957, only about 20% of African Americans were registered to vote, largely due to the active disenfranchisement they had been facing.
 That year, President Eisenhower sent Congress a proposal for civil rights legislation.
 As a result, the Civil Rights Act of 1957 was enacted by the 85th Congress.
 This was the first federal civil rights law enacted since the Civil Rights Act of 1875, and was the first major piece of civil rights legislation passed by Congress.
 The Civil Rights Act of 1957 was also signed into law by President Dwight D. Eisenhower on September 9, 1957.

-While aiming to enforce the voting rights of African Americans set out in the Fifteenth Amendment of the United States Constitution, the 1957 act had several loopholes that allowed civil rights resistors to continue preventing minorities from exercising their right to vote.
-Southern states continued to discriminate against African Americans in application of voter registration and electoral laws, in segregation of school and public facilities, and in employment, despite the orders of the law.
+While aiming to enforce the voting rights of African Americans set out in the Fifteenth Amendment of the United States Constitution, the 1957 act had several loopholes that allowed civil rights resisters to continue preventing minorities from exercising their right to vote.
+Southern states continued to discriminate against African Americans in the application of voter registration and electoral laws, in the segregation of schools and public facilities, and in employment, despite the orders of the law.
 As the law had not resolved these issues, its outcomes highlighted a need for improved civil rights legislation, which was later fulfilled in part by the Civil Rights Act of 1960.